-Slah Hassine, 51, was pulled by police driving an uninsured black BMW in Elm Grove, Brighton, last month.
+Slah Hassine, 51, was pulled over by police driving an uninsured black BMW in Elm Grove, Brighton, last month.

 But as officers approached, perhaps remembering the six bags of cocaine and burner phones he had in the car, he changed his mind and drove away at speed.